-Installing Larger Plants
+Installing Larger Plants and Trees

 into the Northeast Florida Landscape

 Larger plants and trees should be treated differently when being installed into the Northeast Florida landscapes than small flowers and shrubs.
 The biggest variation is the amount of soil amendment used at the time of planting.

 In addition to areas of hardpan or heavy clay soils being an issue in some areas of our Northeast Florida landscape, tree roots will grow out of the amended planting area too quickly to benefit from the added amendments.
 When installed and watered properly, this

 may happen within just a few weeks of installing your new larger trees.

 Installing smaller flowers and shrubs into the landscape?
 Click on this link for help with

 Simple Steps to Install your Larger Plants and

 in the Northeast Florida Landscape